DoctorLogicProduct/dltest/landing-pages/practice-growth-with-doctorlogic-v2.md

   headline:
   - headline: Ready to Fill Your Waiting Room?
   img: []
-  text: Schedule a one-on-one consultation and learn how we can help you succeed online.
+  text: Start with a FREE analysis of your current digital strategy and a 15-minute
-    Experience the DoctorLogic Difference.
+    session with one of our Healthcare Marketing Experts.
   btn:
   - btn-link: ''
-    btn-label: Get A Demo
+    btn-label: Free Analysis
   link: []
   wistia-link: []
   class: section-gray